francjpd/learning-elixir/README.md

 The reason i took this book was to refresh & reinforce my knowledge about Functional programming.

-After reading a few pages (up to 40ish out of 190), i got bored, i guess i need a more advanced book.
+*Update*: After reading a few pages (up to 40ish out of 190), i got bored, i guess i need a more advanced book.
 My next book would be Functional Web Development with Elixir, OTP, and Phoenix

+### <a name='ElixirinAction'></a>Elixir in Action
+> eia

+This is the right book if you want to have a solid foundation before trying out other libraries / frameworks from Elixir.

 ### <a name='FunctionalWebDevelopmentwithElixirOTPandPhoenix'></a>Functional Web Development with Elixir, OTP, and Phoenix